-- the financial statements give a true and fair view of the state of the Sports Council for Northern Ireland Lottery Distribution Account's affairs as at 31 March 2011 and of its net expenditure for the year then ended; and - the financial statements have been properly prepared in accordance with the National Lottery etc. Act 1993 and Secretary of State directions issued thereunder with the approval of HM Treasury.
+- the financial statements give a true and fair view of the state of the Sports Council for Northern Ireland Lottery Distribution Account's affairs as at 31 March 2012 and of the net income for the year then ended; and - the financial statements have been properly prepared in accordance with the National Lottery etc. Act 1993 and Secretary of State directions issued thereunder with the approval of HM Treasury.